SuperScientificSoftwareLaboratory/TileSpMV/README.md

 **TileSpMV** is an open source code of the paper:

-Y. Niu, Z. Lu, M. Dong, Z. Jin, W. Liu and G. Tan, "TileSpMV: A Tiled Algorithm for Sparse Matrix-Vector Multiplication on GPUs," 2021 IEEE International Parallel and Distributed Processing Symposium (IPDPS), 2021, pp. 68-78, doi: 10.1109/IPDPS49936.2021.00016.
+Y. Niu, Z. Lu, M. Dong, Z. Jin, W. Liu and G. Tan, "TileSpMV: A Tiled Algorithm for Sparse Matrix-Vector Multiplication on GPUs," 2021 IEEE International Parallel and Distributed Processing Symposium (IPDPS), 2021, pp. 68-78, DOI:10.1109/IPDPS49936.2021.00016.

 -------------------